A blind search for intraday gamma-ray transients with Fermi-LAT: Detections of GRB and solar emissions: Results

+\hdm{No corresponding signal is present in the Fermi GBM Burst Catalogue}\footnote{\burl{https://heasarc.gsfc.nasa.gov/W3Browse/fermi/fermigbrst.html}} \hdm{and the Fermi GBM Trigger Catalogue}.\footnote{\burl{https://heasarc.gsfc.nasa.gov/W3Browse/fermi/fermigtrig.html}} The FGST spacecraft was passing through the South Atlantic Anomaly from 16:09:40 UTC to 16:35:14 UTC on 2018 January 12.
+Thus, the \textit{Fermi} GBM detectors were disabled and recorded no signal between 16:29:08 UTC and 16:30:39 UTC.
+The first of the five $\gamma$ rays reported in Table \ref{Tab12thJan} was recorded by \textit{Fermi}-LAT on 16:42:21 UT.

-\hdm{A uniform all-sky Candidate Gamma-Ray Blazar Survey (CGRaBS) selected primarily by flat radio spectra was performed by} \citep[][]{Healey} \hdm{to provide a large catalogue of likely gamma-ray AGNs suitable for identification of high-latitude $\gamma$-ray sources detected with} \textit{Fermi}-LAT. \hdm{We found that the closest source in the CGRaBS catalogue to FST 180112 is CRBABs J0257+7843 and located 2 degrees from the position of FST 180112, suggesting that the GRB nature of this transient is a good working hypothesis.}
+\hdm{A uniform all-sky Candidate Gamma-Ray Blazar Survey (CGRaBS) selected primarily by flat radio spectra was performed by} \citet[][]{Healey} \hdm{to provide a large catalogue of likely gamma-ray AGNs suitable for identification of high-latitude $\gamma$-ray sources detected with} \textit{Fermi}-LAT. \hdm{We found that the closest source in the CGRaBS catalogue to FST 180112 is CRBABs J0257+7843 and is located 2 degrees from the position of FST 180112, suggesting that the GRB nature of this transient is a good working hypothesis.}

-\hdm{We encourage members of the GRB community to perform interplanetary network triangulation of the GRB candidate to localize the signal in space for comparing with the location of FST 180112 to identify its nature in an unambiguous way.}
+\hdm{We encourage members of the GRB community to perform interplanetary network triangulation of the GRB candidate to localise the signal in space for comparison with the location of FST 180112 to identify its nature in an unambiguous way.}